quantra-go-algo/quantra-go-algo.github.io/docs/accounts&registration.md

 ??? warning "For best learning experience, always keep your browser updated!"

-    Click [here](www.google.com) :material-cursor-default-click-outline: to get relevant details about your broswer.
+    Click [here (to be updated)](www.google.com) :material-cursor-default-click-outline: to get relevant details about your broswer.

 ## How do I register on Quantra® portal?